 Notices .
 All notices, requests, statements or payments shall be made as specified in the Cover Sheet.
 Notices (other than scheduling requests) shall, unless otherwise specified herein, be in writing and may be delivered by hand delivery, United States mail, overnight courier service or facsimile.
 Notice by facsimile or hand delivery shall be effective at the close of business on the day actually received, if received during business hours on a Business Day, and otherwise shall be effective at the close of business on the next Business Day.
 Notice by overnight United States mail or courier shall be effective on the next Business Day after it was sent.
 A Party may change its addresses by providing notice of same in accordance herewith.

 General .
-This Master Agreement (including the exhibits, schedules and any written supplements hereto), the Party A Tariff, if any, the Party B Tariff, if any, any designated collateral, credit support or margin agreement or similar arrangement between the Parties and all Transactions (including any Confirmation accepted in accordance with Section 2.3) constitute the entire agreement between the Parties relating to the subject matter.
+This Master Agreement (including the exhibits, schedules and any written supplements hereto), The Energy Management Services Agreement, the Party A Tariff, if any, the Party B Tariff, if any, any designated collateral, credit support or margin agreement or similar arrangement between the Parties and all Transactions (including any Confirmation accepted in accordance with Section 2.3) constitute the entire agreement between the Parties relating to the subject matter.
 Notwithstanding the foregoing, any collateral, credit support or margin agreement or similar arrangement between the Parties shall, upon designation by the Parties, be deemed part of this Agreement and shall be incorporated herein by reference.
 This Agreement shall be considered for all purposes as prepared through the joint efforts of the parties and shall not be construed against one party or the other as a result of the preparation, substitution, submission or other event of negotiation, drafting or execution hereof.
 Except to the extent herein provided for, no amendment or modification to this Master Agreement shall be enforceable unless reduced to writing and executed by both Parties.
 Each Party agrees if it seeks to amend any applicable wholesale power sales tariff during the term of this Agreement, such amendment will not in any way affect outstanding Transactions under this Agreement without the prior written consent of the other Party.
 Each Party further agrees that it will not assert, or defend itself, on the basis that any applicable tariff is inconsistent with this Agreement.
 This Agreement shall not impart any rights enforceable by any third party (other than a permitted successor or assignee bound to this Agreement).
 Waiver by a Party of any default by the other Party shall not be construed as a waiver of any other default.
 Any provision declared or rendered unlawful by any applicable court of law or regulatory agency or deemed unlawful because of a statutory change (individually or collectively, such events referred to as “Regulatory Event”) will not otherwise affect the remaining lawful obligations that arise under this Agreement; and provided, further, that if a Regulatory Event occurs, the Parties shall use their best efforts to reform this Agreement in order to give effect to the original intention of the Parties.
 The term “including” when used in this Agreement shall be by way of example only and shall not be considered in any way to be in limitation.
 The headings used herein are for convenience and reference purposes only.
 All indemnity and audit rights shall survive the termination of this Agreement for twelve (12) months.
 This Agreement shall be binding on each Party’s successors and permitted assigns.